kriffer/web-jmx-console/README.md

 ### System requirements
  - JDK 21
- - Note: n order to receive Azul Zing JDK metrics the application requires `ZingJMM.jar` in the classpath.
+ - Note: In order to receive Azul Zing JDK metrics the application requires `ZingJMM.jar` in the classpath.
 This library can be obtained from  Azul Zing JDK stream builds that are free for development and testing purposes.
 The instruction on how to receive the builds is here https://docs.azul.com/prime/installation-and-configuration `ZingJMM.jar`  can be obtained from $ZING_HOME/etc/extensions/mxbeans/agents/ZingJMM.jar